Feeling Sick On Your Period? 5 Questions About "Period Colds," Answered

 1. What Symptoms Are Normal Before And During Your Period?

-Then there's the heavy bleeding, which 10 million American women experience at some point in their menstruating lifetime.
-Mood swings, constipation and diarrhea, and sore breasts are also among the common side effects of shedding the uterine lining.
+Then there's the heavy bleeding, which 10 million Americans experience at some point in their menstruating lifetime.
 None of these symptoms should alarm you, unless they're putting you in extreme, miserable discomfort, of course.

 2. What Are The Cold And Flu-Like PMS Symptoms?

 The American Congress of Obstetricians and Gynecologists says that, in addition to the typical afflictions, some people might get a bad headache, body and muscle aches, or a runny nose around the time of their period.
 They also may feel fatigued, especially in the late afternoon when the blood sugar drops, and then they're not able to perform daily tasks.
 It's also not uncommon to hear people report nausea and vomiting leading up to and/or during their period.
 Other correlated symptoms include dizziness, loss of appetite, sensitivity to light, and irritability.
 It's different for everyone, though, just like the flu doesn't look the same for every individual.

 3. Why Do You Seem More Likely To Get A Cold When You're PMSing Or On Your Period?